Toast7426/CyberClass/README.md

     Program structure

-    ClassStudio is configured by the debug program, started by infoDP and associated with other programs
+    CyberClass is configured by the debug program, started by infoDP and associated with other programs

     You can find the documentation in this repository or seek help from "[Bilibili] https://b23.tv/UA8Ajyd"